-If you’ve ever stood on a skateboard, a sled, a surfboard or skis, you know how cool it feels to ride them.
-Well, imagine riding that board through the sky, like a superhero who can fly.
-That’s pretty much what French jet skier Franky Zapata did, when he rode a “hoverboard” a whole 100 feet above water.
-That’s many times the height of your house — and he flew like that for almost a mile and a half!
-He broke the world record for the longest hoverboard ride.
-This flyboard can last for only 10 minutes, but luckily it can fly 93 miles per hour.
-So Franky made the most of his trip!
+If you’ve ever stood on a skateboard, a surfboard or skis, you know how cool it feels to ride them.
+Well, imagine riding like that through the sky.
+French jet skier Franky Zapata rode a “hoverboard” a whole 100 feet above water.
+That’s 2-4 times the height of a house — and he flew like that for almost a mile and a half!
+His flyboard can drive for only 10 minutes at a time, but at a super-speedy 93 miles per hour.
+Sailboats, eat your heart out!

 Wee ones: If you ride a surfboard, a skateboard, a scooter, a hoverboard, and a Flyboard Air, how many speedy vehicles do you ride?